Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 On the broader strategic level, Pinko argues that Iran “draws the U.S. attention from the South China Sea, where China conducts a real naval campaign and takes over maritime territories belonging to the region’s countries” (i24 News, August 23, 2021).

-In 2021, oil prices rose dramatically but the increases had little to do with Iran sanctions and were more related to OPEC reducing supply.
+In 2021, oil prices rose dramatically but had little to do with Iran sanctions and were more related to OPEC reducing supply.
 Meanwhile, Iran has partially succeeded in evading U.S. sanctions on oil sales by arranging for secret transfers made at night using ships that anchor outside the territorial limits of the United Arab Emirates.
 Small boats then smuggle Iranian diesel to waiting vessels.
-Other shipments are forged to make it look as though originate in Iraq or the UAE (Washington Post, January 3, 2022).
+Other shipments are forged to make it appear to originate in Iraq or the UAE (Washington Post, January 3, 2022).

 Between the rise in oil prices and its ability to circumvent sanctions, Iran’s oil revenues increased by 40% to about $25 billion in 2021.
 Iran’s oil minister expected the country’s production would reach the level it had been before the U.S. withdrawal from the nuclear deal in May 2018 and the imposition of unilateral sanctions (Haaretz, February 9, 2022).
 Iran increased its oil exports to China, its main client, as the Chinese reduced purchases of Russian oil due to the war in Ukraine (Wall Street Journal, April 28, 2022).